How Much Does It Cost to Get a Divorce In The UK?

-You can find high-street lawyers offering services from £450+VAT (£540 total), however on top of this is a mandatory court-fee of £50, which brings the grand total to £2,219.
+You can find high-street lawyers offering services from £450+VAT (£540 total), however on top of this is a mandatory court fee of £50, which brings the divorce bill to £2,219.

 You may find the odd solicitors firm offering a fixed-price service that covers both the divorce and financial settlement, but we can assure you that it will be more expensive than our Managed Divorce & Consent Order Service for £399.

 What Can Effect The Cost of Divorce?

 There are two main things that can affect the cost of a divorce.

 Firstly, if you don’t know where your spouse lives then you need to follow an adapted divorce process, which has more costs associated with it.

 Secondly, if one party is dragging their heels in then you may be required to instruct solicitors to act for you.
 Needless to say, this would have financial implications.

 If you are able to come to an agreement with your spouse and you have an address where the divorce papers can be sent to then you can achieve an affordable divorce.